Patient education: Small cell lung cancer treatment (Beyond the Basics)

 Small cell lung cancer occurs almost exclusively in smokers, particularly heavy smokers, and former smokers.
 It is usually an aggressive cancer that tends to grow and spread quickly.
 Because of this, surgery is useful for very few patients with small cell lung cancer.

 Non-small cell lung cancer is discussed in detail in separate topic reviews.
-(See "Patient information: Non-small cell lung cancer treatment; stage I to III cancer (Beyond the Basics)" and "Patient information: Non-small cell lung cancer treatment; stage IV cancer (Beyond the Basics)".)
+(See "Patient education: Non-small cell lung cancer treatment; stage I to III cancer (Beyond the Basics)" and "Patient education: Non-small cell lung cancer treatment; stage IV cancer (Beyond the Basics)".)

 SMALL CELL LUNG CANCER CLASSIFICATION

-The ‘stage’ of a cancer refers to a formal classification of the extent of disease within an individual patient.
-A variety of imaging tests (eg, CAT scans, MRI scans, PET scans, bone scans) can be used to identify cancer in different parts of the body.
+The "stage" of a cancer refers to a formal classification of the extent of disease within an individual patient.
+A variety of imaging tests (eg, computed tomography [CT] scans, magnetic resonance imaging [MRI] scans, positron emission tomography [PET] scans, bone scans) can be used to identify cancer in different parts of the body.
 Sometimes, additional biopsies are needed to confirm the presence or absence of cancer in a particular site.
 The stage of the cancer is important in determining the most appropriate treatment for an individual patient.

 Patients with small cell lung cancer are traditionally classified as having either limited-stage or extensive-stage disease.
-Recently, many experts have recommended that small cell lung cancer should be classified using the same system that is used for non-small cell lung cancer, with classifications as stage I, II, III or IV, in order to provide a more detailed assessment of the extent of disease.
-(See "Patient information: Lung cancer risks, symptoms, and diagnosis (Beyond the Basics)".)
+Many experts have recommended that small cell lung cancer should be classified using the same system that is used for non-small cell lung cancer, with classifications as stage I, II, III, or IV, in order to provide a more detailed assessment of the extent of disease.
+(See "Patient education: Lung cancer risks, symptoms, and diagnosis (Beyond the Basics)".)

-Extensive disease — Most patients with small cell lung cancer have extensive-stage disease at the time of initial diagnosis.
+Extensive-stage disease — Most patients with small cell lung cancer have extensive-stage disease at the time of initial diagnosis.
 This means that the cancer has spread either to the other side of the chest or to more distant locations in the body.
-Common sites of spread include the other lung, liver, adrenal glands, bones or brain.
+Common sites of spread include the other lung, liver, adrenal glands, bones, or brain.
 Patients with extensive-stage small cell lung cancer are generally treated with chemotherapy; surgery is not an option.
 Extensive-stage disease is not considered to be curable, and the goals of treatment are to relieve symptoms caused by the cancer and to prolong life.
-People who respond well to chemotherapy are often given radiation therapy to the brain to prevent the development of brain metastases, or to other areas of the body to relieve symptoms caused by the spread of cancer (See 'Brain radiation' below.)
+People who respond well to chemotherapy may be given radiation therapy to the brain to prevent the development of brain metastases, and may also receive radiation therapy to the chest.
+Radiation therapy may also be used to treat other areas of the body to relieve symptoms caused by the spread of cancer.
+(See 'Brain radiation' below.)

 Duration of treatment — The optimal duration of initial chemotherapy for patients with small cell lung cancer is determined by how the cancer is responding to treatment, and how the patient's body tolerates the treatment.
 Typically, four to six cycles of initial chemotherapy are recommended.
 Additional cycles of chemotherapy (called maintenance chemotherapy) have not been shown to significantly improve survival or quality of life.

-Limited lung disease — The most commonly used combination of chemotherapy drugs for patients with limited-stage small cell lung cancer is cisplatin (Platinol) plus etoposide (VP-16, Vepesid).
+Limited-stage disease — The most commonly used combination of chemotherapy drugs for patients with limited-stage small cell lung cancer is cisplatin (Platinol) plus etoposide (VP-16, VePesid).
 Due to the high rate of side effects associated with cisplatin, a related drug called carboplatin (Paraplatin) is frequently used in its place and appears to be equally effective in treating the disease.

 Side effects — Chemotherapy affects normal cells as well as cancer cells, resulting in a wide range of potential side effects.
 While receiving chemotherapy, patients are closely monitored for these side effects.